-How to trade and invest in a bear market: top 5 strategies
+How to trade in a bear market: top 5 strategies

-Bear markets may signal receding economic conditions and investor uncertainty, but they also contain opportunities.
-Get bear market insights, including the possible outcomes when using bear market trading and investing strategies.
+Bear markets may signal receding economic conditions, but they also contain opportunities.
+Get bear market insights, including the possible outcomes when using bear market trading strategies.

 What's on this page?

 What is a bear market?

 A bear market is a period during which prices fall significantly following recent highs – this is normally indicated by a minimum price drop of 20%.
 When this happens, investors may opt to withdraw their money to avoid fading yields or cut their losses.
 With negative investor sentiments on the rise, prices are likely to tumble even further, making it risky to invest in a bear market.
 This can also spiral into higher unemployment levels, a decline in consumer spending and deflation.

 Like in a bull market, the occurrence of a bear market is influenced by supply and demand.
 In a bear market, supply is high and demand is low, the inverse of which applies to bull markets.

 Here’s a visualisation of the bear market definition:

 This chart shows the price movements of the FTSE Mid 250.
 The 20% decline, which stretches over approximately three weeks, from February 2020 to March 2020, marks the occurrence of a bear market.
 This bear market was triggered by the Covid-19 pandemic.
 The chart also depicts the beginning of the recovery period after the bear market had run its course.